Bigsy/clj-http-fake/README.md

    {:address "http://google.com/search" :query-params {:q "aardark"}}
    (fn [req] {:status 200 :headers {} :body "Searches have results"})

-   ;; If not given, the fake response status will be 200 and the body will be "".
+   ;; If not given, the stub response status will be 200 and the body will be "".
    "https://duckduckgo.com/?q=ponies"
    (constantly {})}